 FEBRUARY 14, 2012

 When you ask questions during a case study interview, do you talk too much?
 If you're getting answers that are lackluster, confusing, or less complete or enthusiastic than you expect, the problem may be how you asked the questions.
 Common symptoms: Using more than two sentences for a question.
 Asking for too much information in a single question.
-Feeling the temptation to explain a topic or share a story of your experience after you state the question, but before you allow the customer to answer.
+For your next case study interview, write down questions with the exact wording you'll use on the call.